TheDarrenJoseph/ARQ-Rust/bugs.md

 It's not clear when you can hit 'c' to use the container choice view

-## PLAY-2 Need a way to open parent containers / move up/down the container tree
+## [Fixed] - PLAY-2 Need a way to open parent containers / move up/down the container tree

 There's been several adjustments to which container is opened when opening containers in the world..